Use a service principal with Azure Kubernetes Service (AKS)

-To access other Azure Active Directory (Azure AD) resources, an AKS cluster requires either an Azure Active Directory (AD) service principal or a managed identity.
-A service principal or managed identity is needed to dynamically create and manage other Azure resources such as an Azure load balancer or container registry (ACR).
+An AKS cluster requires either a Microsoft Entra service principal or a managed identity to dynamically create and manage other Azure resources, such as an Azure Load Balancer or Azure Container Registry (ACR).

-This article shows how to create and use a service principal for your AKS clusters.
+This article shows you how to create and use a service principal with your AKS clusters.

-To create an Azure AD service principal, you must have permissions to register an application with your Azure AD tenant, and to assign the application to a role in your subscription.
-If you don't have the necessary permissions, you need to ask your Azure AD or subscription administrator to assign the necessary permissions, or pre-create a service principal for you to use with the AKS cluster.
+To create a Microsoft Entra service principal, you must have permissions to register an application with your Microsoft Entra tenant and to assign the application to a role in your subscription.
+If you don't have the necessary permissions, you need to ask your Microsoft Entra ID or subscription administrator to assign the necessary permissions or pre-create a service principal for use with your AKS cluster.

-If you're using a service principal from a different Azure AD tenant, there are other considerations around the permissions available when you deploy the cluster.
+If you're using a service principal from a different Microsoft Entra tenant, there are other considerations around the permissions available when you deploy the cluster.
 You may not have the appropriate permissions to read and write directory information.
-For more information, see What are the default user permissions in Azure Active Directory?
+For more information, see What are the default user permissions in Microsoft Entra ID?

-To manually create a service principal with the Azure CLI, use the az ad sp create-for-rbac
+Create a service principal using the az ad sp create-for-rbac

 command.